willothy/flatten.nvim/README.md

     - `guest_cwd`: `string`
       - The current working directory of the guest instance.
     - `data`: `any`
-      - The data passed to the host from the `guest_data` callback.
+      - The data passed to the host from the `guest_data` hook.

   - `Flatten.BufInfo`:
     - `fname`: `string`